pranathithalanki/Brainvita/README.md

 The classic Peg Solitaire game

-Running this code, you will be able to play the Brainvita game on your terminal window It will look like this
+Running this code, you will be able to play the Brainvita game on your terminal window Rules of the Game:
-. .
-O O O . .
-. .
-O O O . .
-O O O O O O O
-O O O 0 O O O
-O O O O O O O
-. .
-O O O . .
-. .
-O O O . .
-(See it in the code view to see the format properly ) Rules of the Game:
 1. The '.' means there is no marble there or cannot move a marble there
 2. The 'O' means that a marble is present there